You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Noxafil Powdermix Kit is a drug marketed by Msd Merck Co and is included in one NDA.

 The generic ingredient in NOXAFIL POWDERMIX KIT is posaconazole.
 There are twenty-one drug master file entries for this compound.
-Twenty-six suppliers are listed for this compound.
+Twenty-nine suppliers are listed for this compound.
 Additional details are available on the posaconazole profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Noxafil Powdermix Kit